alexcarlton/anonymous-blocking-server/server/README.md

 ### Sessions
 #### Start Session
-The following request will start a session for the authorised user.
+Start a session for the authorised user.
 If an `endDate` parameter is sent the session will run until that time, else the session will run until stopped.

 Starting a new session whilst an existing session is running will stop the running session before starting the new session.
 ```